DrOverbuild/missingthejoke/README.md

 # missingthejoke
 Source code for our podcast website, [missingthejoke.com](https://missingthejoke.com).
+The website has links to the Anchor.fm page, Patreon, and a page to buy stickers on our site.

 ## Stack
 Fully hosted on Google Firebase